JvanKatwijk/qt-dab/README.md

   * a widget showing the spectrum of the received radio signal and the constellation of the decoded signal,
   * a widget showing the spectrum of the NULL period between successive DAB frames from which the TII is derived,
   * a widget showing the correlations response(s) from different transmitters in the SFN,
-  * a wadiget showing the development - over time - of the SNR
+  * a widget showing the development - over time - of the SNR
+  * if configured and data is detected, the time table for the current audio service

 ![Qt-DAB totaal](/qt-dab-totaal.png?raw=true)